Chris1712/Chris1712.github.io/index.md

-# Chris' tech blog
+# Thoughts on development

-Random thoughts and observations from my experiences as a full-stack developer
+Random notes, tutorials and observations from my experiences as a full-stack developer, from CSS and JS to Java and databases.